codernotfound-219/Energy-Trading/README.md

 1. **MetaMask Connection Issues**
    - Make sure MetaMask is installed and unlocked
-   - Check that you're connected to the correct network (localhost:8545)
+   - Check that you're connected to the correct network (localhost:8546)
    - Refresh the page and try reconnecting

 2. **Contract Not Found**
    - Ensure the smart contract is deployed (`npm run deploy`)
    - Check that the contract address in `src/contract.json` is correct
+   - Verify the blockchain node is running on port 8546

 3. **Transaction Failures**
    - Make sure you have sufficient ETH for gas fees